MeNafi/Php-CRUD-for-Student-Portal/README.md

-## Student Result Management System
+## Student Portal

-## Features
+## ✨ Features

+- **Secure Admin Login**
+  - Quick access for administrators.
-- Admin Login (Username: teacher, Password: admin123)
+  - Admin Login: Username: **teacher  Password: admin123** (change on deployment).

-- CRUD operations for student results
+- **Full CRUD for Student Results**
+  - Effortlessly add, view, edit, and delete student records and marks.
+  - Inline validation and user-friendly error messages.

+- **Student Portal — Instant Search**
-- Student portal to search results by roll number
+  - Students enter their roll number to retrieve results instantly.
-- Modern CSS-only interface
+  - Optimized for mobile and desktop — searchable, paginated, and printable reports.

+- **Modern CSS-Only Interface**
+  - Clean typography, soft light-purple theme, and subtle animations — no heavy JS frameworks required.
+  - Accessible, responsive design with focus states and keyboard support.

+- **Polished UX Touches**
+  - Confirmations for destructive actions, success toasts, and empty-state illustrations.
+  - Export/Print-friendly result view for official use.

 ## How to Run
 1. Install XAMPP on your computer.